 Dehumidifiers do not work the same as air conditioners, which often operate as dehumidifiers.
 Confused?

 As stated above, compressor dehumidifiers use their interior components' temperature to operate, so it's actually beneficial for them to be put to work in warmer spaces.
 This means that there is more contrast between the temperature of the air and the colder temperature of the coils that the dehumidifier uses to convert moisture into water.

 Not to be confused with a humidifier, which does the opposite of a dehumidifier and adds moisture to the air in your home, you can buy two different types of dehumidifier—first, a compressor (sometimes known as a refrigerant) or second, a desiccant.
 Compressors can remove a more significant amount of moisture daily and are cheaper to run, while desiccant dehumidifiers work better in colder temperatures and are often quieter.
 They’re also usually smaller and lighter than compressor models.

 What extraction rate and tank size should I go for?

-The tank size of the products on our list vary, and the size you need will depend on a) whether your dehumidifier will be turned on all day, b) whether you’re at home and can empty it periodically, c) what level of humidity you’re dealing with, and d) how much space you have.
+The tank size of the products on our list varies.
+The size you need will depend on a) whether you will turn your dehumidifier on all day, b) whether you’re at home and can empty it periodically, c) what level of humidity you’re dealing with, and d) how much space you have.

 Do I need a laundry mode?

-If you often hang your clothes to dry around your home, then opt for a dehumidifier that has a dedicated laundry mode.
-It’ll work with the additional humidity caused by your wet clothing as well as reducing the time it takes for your clothes to dry.
-Win win?
+If you often hang your clothes to dry around your home, opt for a dehumidifier with a dedicated laundry mode.
+It’ll work with the additional humidity caused by your wet clothes and reduce the time it takes for your clothes to dry.
+Win-win?